 Historically speaking, performance shoes are one of the driving forces in the sneaker industry.
 There was also one category of footwear then, and it was only used primarily for sports.
 However, as time passed on, categories branched into groups:

-What is garnering sales is coming from the casual sneakers group and based on the 2016 report of NPD, casual sneakers exceeded the athletic shoe group.
+What is garnering sales is coming from the casual shoes group and based on the 2016 report of NPD, casual sneakers exceeded the athletic shoe group.
 According to the 2017 NPD data, sales of casual sneakers grew by 17%, reaching $9.6 billion and have increased by more than 40% since 2004.
 Based on different accounts, these are the main contributors to the rise of the casual sneakers:

 - Millennials are one of the leading contributors to the success of the casual sneaker industry.
 They have a more holistic approach to health and wellness compared to the older generation.
 Having fitness embedded in their lifestyle is also a significant factor.
 Based on the 2014 footwear statistics provided by the NPD Group, ¾ of the growth of the casual sneakers market is accounted for the millennials.
 The remaining portion comes from the boomers.